TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

 To save for memeory, we store all degree information in hash table of nodes.
 Also, note that all hashtags in one tweet form a fully connected graph.
 We can judge from the node list if an edge is present.

 For graph growing, we disucss cases as below:
-  * If new node is present in a tweet, for all hashtag nodes in given tweet
+  * For all hashtag nodes in a given tweet
-     - If the node appears before, its degree will increase by the number of new nodes.
-Since they only need to add edges
-     - If it is a new node, its degree is the total number of hashtags in given tweet minus one. (degree of a fully connected graph)
+     - If this is a new node, its degree is the total number of hashtags in given tweet minus one. (degree of a fully connected graph)
+     - If this node appears before, its degree increment includes two parts:
+          1. The edges that connect to the new node.
+This part of degree increase is the number of new nodes.
+          2. The edges that connect to an existing node.
+However, this edge does not appear in graph.
+In other word, the two end-nodes do not co-exist in previous tweets
+          3. The edges that connect to an existing node.
+Also, this edge appear in the graph.
+Or, the two end-nodes co-exist in one of the previous tweets.